-The Trust's objectives are to:
+- 4.1 The Trust's objectives are to:

-- Identify the needs of students with SEND as early as possible.
+- identify the needs of pupils with SEND as early as possible.
 This is most effectively done by gathering information from parents/carers, pupils, education, including feeder schools, and health and social care services as appropriate.
-Regular tracking of pupil data will also highlight areas of concern that might lead to a criteria led identification of SEND. - Make appropriate provision to overcome all barriers to learning.
-Provision will be carefully monitored and regularly reviewed in order to ensure that individual targets are met and any gap is closed.
-Pupils are given the opportunity to develop, learn, participate and achieve the best possible outcomes irrespective of whether it is through reasonable adjustments for a disabled pupil or special educational provision for a pupil with SEND. - Create a learning environment where students feel confident to voice their opinions in relation to their individual needs.
+Regular tracking of pupil data will also highlight areas of concern that might lead to a criteria led identification of SEND;

+- make appropriate provision to overcome all barriers to learning.
+Provision will be carefully monitored and regularly reviewed in order to ensure that individual targets are met and any gap is addressed.
+Pupils are given the opportunity to develop, learn, participate and achieve the best possible outcomes irrespective of whether it is through reasonable adjustments for a disabled pupil or special educational provision for a pupil with SEND;

+- create a learning environment where pupils feel confident to voice their opinions in relation to their individual needs.
 This necessitates regular dialogue between pupils, their teachers and SENCO.
-Pupil voice and active participation will be encouraged at every opportunity. - Work with parents/carers in effective partnership to gain a better understanding of their child, and fully involve them in all stages of their child's education.
-This includes supporting them in terms of understanding SEND procedures and practices, providing regular reports on their child's progress and sharing information regarding the provision within each Academy and the effectiveness of the SEND Policy. - Work with specialist services when the pupils' needs cannot be met by the Academy alone.
-Each Academy has strong working relationships with external specialist services.
+Pupil voice and active participation will be encouraged at every opportunity;

+- work with parents/carers in effective partnership to gain a better understanding of their child, and fully involve them in all stages of their child's education.
+This includes supporting them in terms of understanding SEND procedures and practices, providing regular reports on their child's progress and sharing information regarding the provision within each Academy and the effectiveness of the SEND Policy; and

+- work with specialist services when the pupils' needs cannot be met by the academy alone.
+Each academy has strong working relationships with external specialist services.
 This provision will be carefully monitored and regularly reviewed in order to ensure that individual needs are being met and all pupils' needs are catered for.
-The following services will be involved as appropriate:
+The following services may be involved as appropriate:

 - Education Psychology Service

 - Specialist Teaching Team (STT)

 - Speech and Language Service

 - Working Together Team

-- o Specialist Outreach Services
+- Specialist Outreach Services

 - Child and Adolescent Mental Health Services (CAMHS)

 - Health Services

-- o Childrens Services